 You can receive a maximum of 23 points for your application.
 You must obtain at least 12 points to be considered in the admission process.
-Applicants must also receive at least the minimum score required for each area of assessment.
-If you do not receive the minimum score required for a specific area, the subsequent area(s) will not be scored.
+Applicants must also receive at least the minimum score required for each criteria under assessment.
+If you do not receive the minimum score required for the admission criterion under assessment, the subsequent criterion(s) will not be scored.

-The categories affecting admission will be assessed in the following order:
+The criterions affecting admission will be assessed in the following order: